 - as your children get older, they may want to spend more time with friends, go to activities or study for exams.

 - they might not want to spend as much time with either parent, which can upset contact arrangements.

 Ask your child for suggestions about how contact might work better.

 Some children get upset if there are changes to their routines, for example if they have to go somewhere new or strange.
 Reassure them that it’s OK to say how they feel, and what they want, and that you won’t be annoyed with them.
-They are more likely to tell you why they don’t want to visit you.

 It could be something that seems insignificant to you, but which is very important to them.

 - they miss their favourite toy

 - they are worried about forgetting a book for school when their contact days change